DrakirL/DrakirL.github.io/p10/class/druid.md

 Rank 10: | | | | | | | | | | 1

 ### Level 1: Wild Shape
-You can use 3 Actions on your turn to transform into a beast. <br>
+You can use 3 Actions on your turn to transform into a beast.
+(Or an Animal Companion of your choice, if that's a thing?) <br>
 (DETAILS!
 DETAILS!!
 DETAILS!!!)
 <br><br>
 Your INT and CHA remain same.
 Your STR and AGI become = to your Magic Skill?
 Should skills remain the same as normal, or be = Magic Skill as well? <br>